-Getting started with Microsoft speech recognition in C# for .NET on Windows
+Get started with the Speech Recognition API in C# for .NET on Windows

-This page shows how to develop a basic Windows application that uses Microsoft speech recognition API to convert spoken audio to text.
+This page shows how to develop a basic Windows application that uses the Speech Recognition API to convert spoken audio to text.
 Using the client library allows for real-time streaming, which means that when your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.

-The following sections describe how to install, build, and run the C# sample application using C# desktop library.
+The following sections describe how to install, build, and run the C# sample application by using the C# desktop library.

-The following example has been developed for Windows 8+ and .NET Framework 4.5+ using Visual Studio 2015, Community Edition.
+The following sample was developed for Windows 8+ and .NET Framework 4.5+ by using Visual Studio 2015, Community Edition.

 Get the sample application

 Clone the sample from the Speech C# desktop library sample repository.

 Subscribe to the Speech Recognition API, and get a free trial subscription key